WarpDefi/tokens/README.md

-# Pangolin Token Assets
+# WarpDefi Token Assets

-This repository is a comprehensive collection of token assets for pooled tokens on Pangolin.
+This repository is a comprehensive collection of token assets for pooled tokens on WarpDefi.

 Token logos are stored according to their address under the `assets/<chain-id>/` directory.
 Token images are stored in the format `<token-address>/logo_24.png` and `<token-address>/logo_48.png`.